EddieHubCommunity/open-source-practice/README.md

   git push -u origin main
 ```

+- Navigate to your fork, on the top of the files section you'll notice a new section containing, a contribute button!
-- Pulling your request.
-Click on the Pull requests tab on the forked github repository.
+- Click on the contribute button, it will open a drop down, click the pull request button on the drop down
   Note: A pull request allows your changes to be merged with the original project.

 ```